.png)

 So what do I expect when I bring my child to Play Therapy?

-When you arrive with your child, you will be greeted downstairs by the therapist.
-The therapist will invite your child upstairs to the playroom where they will engaged in 1:1 Play Therapy.
+When you arrive with your child, you will be greeted in the waiting by the therapist.
+The therapist will invite your child to the playroom where they will engaged in 1:1 Play Therapy.
 If your child has difficulty separating from you, then the therapist may invite you to enter the playroom with the child.
 The aim then is to slowly work towards moving you out of the playroom at a pace that is comfortable for you and your child.
 This may be during the session or over the course of multiple sessions.
-While your child is in Play Therapy, you are welcome to wait in the waiting room downstairs.
-If there are no risks to your child or therapist, and your child can toilet themselves, you are welcome to take a walk down the street while you wait.
-We just ask for your diligence to return before the end of your child's 50 minute session to avoid any upset to the child.
-If the therapist feels there is something important to discuss, they may take you aside if appropriate to do so, or offer to give you a call later.
-Otherwise, more thorough handovers will be offered in the parent consultations.
+If this is the case, a plan will be made between you and the therapist during the initial consultation phase, so that you feel confident and happy with the approach.